CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Introduction

 Since our proof system is quite simple, it is straightforwardly amenable to a goal-directed proof-search algorithm.
 However, a na\"ive implementation will quickly run into performance difficulties.

-One source is in the number of nodes eligible for the creation of cycles.
-As mentioned previously, the formation of cycles is enabled by the \rlnm{Subst} rule and, in this work, we consider only existing nodes of the current proof tree as eligible choices for the lemma $M \doteq N$.
-However, it is clear that, consequently, the number of eligible lemmas to consider for each goal grows with the size of the proof.
+One source is in the number of nodes that are candidates for cycles.
+As mentioned previously, the formation of cycles is enabled by the \rlnm{Subst} rule restricted to employ only existing nodes of the current proof tree as the lemma $M \doteq N$.
+However, the number of eligible lemmas to consider will consequently grow with the size of the proof.

-However, the number of eligible lemmas can be drastically reduced by using a number of further restrictions that are motivated by redundancies identified in the structure of proofs.
-For example, if a lemma is itself justified by the \rlnm{Subst} rule, then we can use the premise directly as contexts, and substitutions are composable.
+The number of eligible lemmas can be drastically reduced by using a number of further restrictions motivated by redundancies we identify in the structure of proofs.
+For example, if a lemma is itself justified by the \rlnm{Subst} rule, we can use its premise directly as contexts and substitutions are composable.

-Another source is in the verification of the global correctness condition.
-This bottleneck was already identified for the \textsc{Cyclist} prover, where a large proportion of the overall proof time is spent checking the global correctness of proof trees that turn out to be (globally) unsound ~\cite{stratulat2019efficient}.
+Another bottleneck is in the verification of the global correctness condition.
+This source of inefficiency was already identified for the \textsc{Cyclist} prover, where a large proportion of the overall proof time is spent checking the global correctness of proof trees that turn out to be unsound~\cite{stratulat2019efficient}.
 In this work, we avoid a similar problem by restricting our attention to variable-based traces and exploiting the incremental nature of goal-directed proof search.
 We annotate the proof graph with an abstract domain representing the \(\omega \)-regular language of paths --- Lee, Jones and Ben-Amram's size-change graphs~\cite{lee2001size}.
-Encoding the information directly in the proof graph has the advantage that the global correctness argument can be updated as each node is uncovered.
-And thus, unsound cycles are represented explicitly so that proof search can be terminated as soon as one is detected.
+Encoding the information directly in the proof graph allows the global correctness argument to be updated as each node is uncovered, and thus, unsound cycles are represented explicitly so that proof search can be terminated as soon as one is detected.
+Furthermore, there is no recomputation of soundness for shared proof fragments.

 We implemented our approach as a plugin for GHC called CycleQ.
-A prototype version is available from: \begin{quote} https://github.com/ec-jones/cycleq \end{quote} It currently supports a small subset of Haskell including top-level recursive functions, algebraic datatypes, and polymorphism.
-Our evaluation on a number of benchmarks show that it performs well on simple and mutual induction problems, and can sometimes prove more complex goals that would typically require lemmas in other systems.
+It currently supports a small subset of Haskell, including top-level recursive functions, algebraic datatypes, and polymorphism.
+Our evaluation on a number of benchmarks shows that it performs well on standard and mutual induction problems and can sometimes prove more complex goals that would typically require lemmas in other systems.

 \paragraph{Contributions}